dgrtwo/dgrtwo.github.com/_posts/2015-11-25-tidy-genomics-broom.md

   top_n(20, centered_intercept)
 {% endhighlight %}

-Note that here I'm looking for cases where a single nutrient was greatly *overexpressed* in starvation (how would you look for *underexpressed* nutrients?).
+Note that here I'm looking for cases where a single nutrient was greatly *overexpressed* in starvation (to look for *underexpressed* nutrients, we could have used `-centered_intercept` instead).
 We can then pull these genes out of the original data with the useful `semi_join`, at which point we can graph it with our `plot_expression_data`:

 {% highlight r %}